Life Alert Medical Alert System Price and Value in 2025

 Life Alert Mobile with GPS

 Life Alert’s Mobile + GPS device is a good option for those who want to take Life Alert’s monitoring on the go.
-It costs $20 per month to add the Mobile + GPS device to your Master Unit, which is around $10 to $20 cheaper than Medical Guardian’s monthly rates and Medical Alert’s prices for on-the-go systems.
+It costs $20 per month to add the Mobile + GPS device to your Master Unit, which is around $20 to $30 cheaper than Medical Guardian’s monthly rates and Medical Alert’s prices for on-the-go systems.
 It will work wherever a GSM cell phone is available.
-Unlike its competitors that rely on a single big-name carrier like AT&T or Verizon, Life Alert utilizes service from multiple carriers, so it offers great coverage almost everywhere.
+Unlike their competitors that rely on a single big-name carrier such as AT&T or Verizon, Life Alert utilizes service from multiple carriers, so their system offers great coverage almost everywhere.

 The device’s battery lasts for 10 years and doesn’t require a charge.
-On-the-go GPS units from other companies we’ve reviewed, like MobileHelp, have batteries that last only a few days, so Life Alert’s battery life is a game-changer.
-The Mobile + GPS device can be worn or carried anywhere convenient for the user, whether as a necklace, in a pocket, or on a belt clip.
+On-the-go GPS units from other companies we’ve reviewed, such as MobileHelp, have batteries that last half that long.
+The Mobile + GPS device can be worn or carried anywhere convenient for the user, whether as a necklace, in a pocket or on a belt clip.
 During an emergency, just press the help button on the unit and use the built-in speaker to communicate with a live operator.
 Thanks to GPS technology, Life Alert will pinpoint your exact location and send help straight away.

 The Help Button